Kailee01/Sorting-Visualization/README.md

 # Sorting-Visualization
 ## Kailee01 Project
-### This is a simple visualization project made using javascript
+### This is a visualization project made using javascript
 - Bubble Sort
 - Selection Sort
 - Insertion Sort